Sections Of This Article:

 Here are some examples of engineering or practicalities influencing watch design:

 The sleek and dynamic lines of high-performance cars frequently find their way into watch design.
-From the use of materials like carbon fiber to designs inspired by speedometers and racing dials, watches can pay homage to the world of automobiles.
+From the use of materials like carbon fibre to designs inspired by speedometers and racing dials, watches can pay homage to the world of automobiles.

 The Singer Track1 has watch hands directly influenced by rev counter needles on vintage Porsches.